-Policy and guideline on IRRBB are established by the Group with principles and standards consistent with the SPM IR-1.
+Policy and guideline on IRRBB are established by the Group with principles and standards consistent with SPM IR-1.
 The policy on IRRBB covers the Group's governance management framework, IRRBB management strategy to identify, monitor and control its IRRBB, and also the Group's IRRBB monitoring tools.
 The guideline on IRRBB covers the risk monitoring and reporting procedures in implementing the Group's IRRBB management strategy.
 These policy and guideline are both reviewed by the ALCO.
-The policy and guideline are approved by the Risk Committee of the Board ("RC") and the ALCO respectively.
+The policy and guideline are approved by the RC and the ALCO respectively.

 The RC reviews and approves the Group's risk appetite statement at least annually.
 The RC establishes the Group's overall risk appetite for IRRBB, which is articulated in terms of the risk to both economic value and earnings, risk management strategy, and oversee the implementation of the strategy.
 The ALCO oversees the Group's interest rate risk to ensure that the Group has an effective framework in place to manage its assets and liabilities and off-balance sheet exposures.
-Asset Liability Management & Trading Department manages IRRBB on a daily basis.
+Funding Desk Department manages IRRBB on a daily basis.
 Capital Management & ALCO Support Department ("CAL") is responsible for the day-to-day monitoring of IRRBB which includes risk measurement and assessment, limits monitoring and risk control, and reporting.
-The CAL and Market Risk Management Department ("MRM") jointly monitor IRRBB exposures on a regular basis.
+CAL and MRM jointly monitor IRRBB exposures on a regular basis.
 Independent audit will be conducted periodically to ensure the policy and guideline on IRRBB are appropriate to support the Group's activities in this area and complies with the applicable legal and regulatory requirements, and to ensure IRRBB management is implemented properly.